Beef Bourguignon

 3. Reduce wine: Pour red wine into a saucepan and bring to a boil over medium high heat.
 Simmer vigorously, skimming off any impurities that rise to the surface, until reduced by half.
 Set aside.

-Browning Beef & Vegetables
+Browning the Beef and Vegetables

 1. Preheat oven to 180°C / 350°F (160°C fan).